agworkgit/javascriptdotinfo/4_javascript_fundamentals/2_code_structure/code_structure.md

 ```

 ### Use hotkeys! <br>
-In most editors, a line of code can be commented out by pressing the `Cmd+/` hotkey for a single-line comment and something like `Cmd+Shift+A` – for multiline comments (select a piece of code and press the hotkey).
+In most editors, a line of code can be commented out by pressing the `Cmd+/` hotkey for a single-line comment and something like `Option+Shift+A` – for multiline comments (select a piece of code and press the hotkey).

 ### Nested comments are not supported! <br>
 There may not be `/*...*/` inside another `/*...*/`.